andrew/ultimate-awesome/README.md

 - [awesome-github](https://github.com/brandonhimpfen/awesome-github) - A curated list of high-quality tools, resources, libraries, and guides for working with GitHub.
 - [awesome-green-cloud-computing](https://github.com/brandonhimpfen/awesome-green-cloud-computing) - A curated list of awesome tools, resources, frameworks, and educational content focused on Green Cloud Computing—the practice of making cloud infrastructure and services more energy-efficient and environmentally sustainable.
 - [awesome-hbase](https://github.com/brandonhimpfen/awesome-hbase) - A curated list of awesome libraries, tools, frameworks, and resources for Apache HBase, a scalable, distributed, and NoSQL database built on top of Hadoop, designed for handling large amounts of data.
-- [awesome-heroku](https://github.com/brandonhimpfen/awesome-heroku) - A curated list of platforms, tools, buildpacks, add-ons, workflows, and learning resources for building, deploying, and scaling applications on Heroku.
 - [awesome-ios-development](https://github.com/brandonhimpfen/awesome-ios-development) - A curated list of tools, frameworks, libraries, and resources for iOS development.
 - [awesome-ipfs](https://github.com/brandonhimpfen/awesome-ipfs) - A curated list of awesome resources, tools, frameworks, and educational content related to the InterPlanetary File System (IPFS).
 IPFS is a peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open by enabling decentralized file storage and sharing.
 - [awesome-jamstack](https://github.com/brandonhimpfen/awesome-jamstack) - A curated list of awesome tools, resources, services, and guides for building websites and apps with the JAMstack architecture.
 - [awesome-javascript](https://github.com/brandonhimpfen/awesome-javascript) - A curated list of awesome JavaScript libraries, frameworks, tools, and resources.
 - [awesome-laravel](https://github.com/brandonhimpfen/awesome-laravel) - A curated list of Laravel packages, tools, resources, tutorials, boilerplates, and ecosystem components.
 - [awesome-mathematics](https://github.com/brandonhimpfen/awesome-mathematics) - A curated list of resources for mathematics, including theory, proofs, computational tools, datasets, open-source software, and learning materials.
+- [awesome-matlab](https://github.com/brandonhimpfen/awesome-matlab) - A curated list of MATLAB tools, toolboxes, libraries, open-source alternatives, learning material, and ecosystem resources.
 - [awesome-medium](https://github.com/brandonhimpfen/awesome-medium) - A curated list of awesome tools, tips, extensions, and resources for writers, readers, and publishers on Medium.
 - [awesome-microblogging](https://github.com/brandonhimpfen/awesome-microblogging) - A curated list of tools, platforms, resources, and strategies for microblogging.
 - [awesome-mlops](https://github.com/brandonhimpfen/awesome-mlops) - A curated list of tools, frameworks, platforms, and resources for Machine Learning Operations (MLOps).